|Phase I and Cytochrome P450 Pathway|

 So, you now know that stimulation of phase I is contraindicated if the patient’s phase II systems are underactive.
 Additionally, you have to be aware that increasing or decreasing Phase I will alter how many drugs are metabolized and may cause trouble for people who are on medications.

 Several CYP enzymes have been identified as more important than others in oxidative metabolism.
-They are CYP3A4 ( the most important), CYP2D6, CYP2C9, and CYP2C19.
+They are CYP3A4 (The most important, as most often used.), CYP2D6 (Another big player.
+Used about 1/2 as much as CYP3A4), CYP2C9, and CYP2C19.
 Other notable CYPs are CYP2E1, CYP2A6 and CYP1A2.
+Their job is to oxidize exogenous or endogenous chemicals to be able to excrete them from the body.

 Inducers, inhibitors and Substrates